 While brats and burgers are the classic tailgating food up here.
 Sometimes we do like to mix things up.
 With the food on a stick craze here in Wisconsin, kebabs are a natural choice.

-For these Fajita Kebabs, we marinated classic fajita ingredients (steak, onions, and green peppers) in oil, lime juice, and fajita seasonings.
+For these Fajita Kabobs (also spelled ‘kebabs’), we marinated classic fajita ingredients (steak, onions, and green peppers) in oil, lime juice, and fajita seasonings.
 We did change thing up a bit with our steak though.
 Instead of grabbing a sirloin beef steak, we reached for one of the venison steaks that we have in the freezer.
 The flavors of venison go perfectly with the classic fajita seasonings here.

-Confession time: We had to make these kebabs twice.
+Confession time: We had to make these kabobs twice.
 And, I really wish I could tell you that it was because they were so good that we ate them all without taking pictures, or something positive like that.

 I think I’ve mentioned before how Tim does all of the grilling around here.
 I’ve been becoming quite an effective helper though, so I thought it was about time to try my hand at the coals.